 When the Round 2 bell rang, Holm looked calm and in control.
 Rousey was uncharacteristically ruffled and starting to tire.
 Holm struck with a swift kick to the head, flooring Rousey to the canvas in a knockout finish.
 Holm came out of nowhere and took the championship.
 Her win is still considered one of the biggest upset in UFC history.

 1980: The Miracle On Ice

 No underdog list would be complete without the story of the 1980 Olympic Men’s US Hockey team.
-The USA Team had been performing relatively well in their Olympic matches – especially surprising, considering that the team was made up of college stars and amateurs.
+Team USA had been performing relatively well in their Olympic matches – especially surprising, considering that the team was made up of college stars and amateurs.
 But when they met The Soviets – the four-time defending gold medalists – it looked like their fate was sealed.

-USA started the match strong, ending the first period with a 2-2 tie.
+USA started the game strong, ending the first period with a 2-2 tie.
 The Soviets scored in the second period, putting them ahead, which was how most thought it would end.
 Midway through the third period, the United States scored two quick goals to take the lead.

 In the final seconds of the game – when it became clear that this underdog team would hold their position – ABC announcer, Al Michaels, cried out what has now become one of the most famous broadcast cries, “Do you believe in miracles?
 Yes!”

 Two days later, Team USA beat Finland and clinched the gold medal.